GBratsos/Social-media-email-template/README.md

-# Foundation for Emails Template
+# Social Media Feed made with Foundation for Emails Template

 [![devDependency Status](https://david-dm.org/zurb/foundation-emails-template/dev-status.svg)](https://david-dm.org/zurb/foundation-emails-template#info=devDependencies)

-**Please open all issues with this template on the main [Foundation for Emails](http://github.com/zurb/foundation-emails/issues) repo.**
+This is a starter project trying to create a responsive email with live feed from social media.

-This is the official starter project for [Foundation for Emails](http://foundation.zurb.com/emails), a framework for creating responsive HTML devices that work in any email client.
+This repo is using the [Foundation for Emails](http://foundation.zurb.com/emails), a framework for creating responsive emails that work in any email client.
 It has a Gulp-powered build system with these features:

 - Handlebars HTML templates with [Panini](http://github.com/zurb/panini)
 - Simplified HTML email syntax with [Inky](http://github.com/zurb/inky)